Hip Replacement Complications and Claims

 - That this duty was breached through negligence, carelessness, faulty manufacture, failure to warn, etc.

 - That the breach of duty was the direct and explicit cause of the damage, you suffered.
 This is the difficult part, but where there are already many cases filed (such as in class actions or MDL’s) it is easier to prove causation.

 - That you suffered actual damages, and it needs to be quantified in monetary terms, such as economic and non-economic costs.

-Medical malpractice cases are time-consuming, complex, and can be emotionally draining and should be handled by your lawyer.
-Call Eileen Kroll, a registered nurse, and personal injury trial attorney, at Cochrane Kroll & Associates, P.C. at: 1-866-MICH LAW (1-866-642-4529) to evaluate your case.
-The firm only represents individuals and work on a contingency basis, so we never charge a fee unless we resolve your case.
+Medical malpractice and product liability cases are time-consuming, complex, and can be emotionally draining and should be handled by your lawyer.
+Call Eileen Kroll, a registered nurse, and personal injury trial attorney, at Cochran, Kroll & Associates, P.C., at 866-MICH-LAW to evaluate your hip replacement case.
+Our law firm only represents individuals, not insurance companies, and we work on a contingency basis, so we never charge a fee unless we resolve your case.

 Disclaimer : The information provided is general and not for legal advice.
 The blogs are not intended to provide legal counsel and no attorney-client relationship is created nor intended.